michelerenzullo/LibGaussianBlur/README.md

   - Tests must pass successfully before generating the coverage report and build the Android and WASM libraries.

 ## Roadmap
-- Doxygen
+- MacOS pipeline
-- Flutter plugin with native bindings
+- Windows pipeline

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.